axibase/atsd-use-cases/workshop/time-keeping.md

 ## Contents

-> This workshop enumerates methods of improving time-keeping practices.<br>For more information about time zones, refer to the partner workshop [The Evolution of Time Zones](./timezones.md)
+> This workshop enumerates methods of improving time-keeping practices.<br>For more information about time zones, refer to the partner workshop [Time Zone Administration](./timezones.md)

 * [Overview](#overview)
 * [Ancient Time Keeping](#historical-time-keeping)